bevyengine/bevy/_release-content/release-notes/asset_saving.md

 ---
 title: Asset Saving
 authors: ["@andriyDev"]
-pull_requests: []
+pull_requests: [22622]
 ---

-Since Bevy 0.12, we've had the `AssetSaver` trait.
-Unfortunately, this trait was not really usable for asset saving: it was only intended for use with asset processing!
-This was a common stumbling block for users, and pointed to a gap in our API.

-Now, users can save their assets using `save_using_saver`.
-To use this involves two steps.
+Bevy has had a `AssetSaver` trait since 0.12.
+However, it was only ever intended for use inside asset processing pipelines, not for saving assets at runtime.
+This left a frustrating gap: if you wanted to save a procedurally generated mesh, a baked lightmap, or any other asset your game creates at runtime, there was no supported path to do it.

+Now there is. `save_using_saver` lets you save any asset to disk using an `AssetSaver` implementation of your choice.

 ## 1. Building the `SavedAsset`

-To build the `SavedAsset`, either use `SavedAsset::from_asset`:
+For simple assets with no sub-assets, use `SavedAsset::from_asset`:

 ```rust
 let main_asset = InlinedBook {